coinflex-exchange/API/SCALE.md

 ## Tick Size

-The Tick Sizes applied per asset pair are as follows.
+The Tick Size applied per asset pair as follows.

 Note that bid prices are always rounded down and ask prices are always rounded up so as to ensure that a user never gets a less favourable price on their order than they requested.